 I work on programming and philosophy that contributes to the public good.
 I have much to learn, and I celebrate playful creation over alienated wage labour.
 I think that being kind is important, and I love cats and birds.

 I've been programming since I was a kid.
 I'm currently creating better open source alternatives to proprietary desktop software — I'm one of the maintainers of the Hare programming language, and am working on an unannounced desktop application.
 I am also building a 3D game engine and am interested in working on video game technology.
 I write about ways to make programming better, and sometimes teach others to appreciate programming things from scratch.

-When it comes to philosophy, I write about inequality and about how to improve the ways in which we work with each other.
-I am currently researching the epistemic implications of alienation at UCL.
-I sometimes write about these topics on this website, and have also posted a handy reading guide on the philosophy of work.
+When it comes to philosophy, I write about the philosophy of work through the lens of alienation and moral social epistemology.
+I am currently researching these topics at the University of Edinburgh, and sometimes write about them on this website.
+Check out my handy reading guide on the philosophy of work.